NFL rumors: Jimmy Garoppolo, 49ers agree to restructured one-year contract

 - San Francisco 49ersLiveTodayTomorrowvs--|

-Shocker: Jimmy G reportedly staying with 49ers on reconstructed deal originally appeared on NBC Sports Boston
+Shocker: Jimmy G reportedly staying with 49ers on reconstructed deal originally appeared on NBC Sports Chicago

 Jimmy Garoppolo reportedly is staying with the 49ers after all.

-ESPN's Adam Schefter reported Monday, citing sources, that Garoppolo has agreed to a restructured one-year contract that will keep the quarterback in San Francisco this season.
+ESPN's Adam Schefter reported Monday, citing sources, that Garoppolo has agreed to a restructured one-year contract that will keep the quarterback in San Francisco this season as Trey Lance's backup under center.

-The deal will reportedly make Garoppolo the highest-paid backup quarterback in the NFL, according to Ian Rapoport.
+The deal reportedly will make Garoppolo the highest-paid backup quarterback in the NFL, per Ian Rapoport.

+Per Schefter, the restructured deal is worth a guaranteed $6.5 million.
+The contract also includes playing time bonuses that could boost the contract up to nearly $16 million.

+Throughout the offseason, it appeared Garoppolo and the 49ers were set to part ways after five seasons together.